LearnFintech

 3

-Interchange-driven revenue (80% of total) allows Chime to monetize without charging the customer, aligning the bank's success with the user's spending power.
+Interchange-driven revenue (~70%+ of total) lets Chime monetize without charging the customer, aligning its success with the user's spending power - but it depends on the Durbin exemption that gives small partner banks richer interchange.

 4